Snowboarding In Utah

 The Ultimate Winter Playground

-So let’s be clear.
-I’m not a snowboarder.
-I’m not even a skier.
-I don’t know the jargon and I don’t know snowboarding.
 But I am a former college athlete having played just about every sport there is at one time or another.
-I’ve also been a workout and fitness fanatic all of my life … since I was 15 years old.
+I’ve also been a workout and fitness fanatic all of my life.
+Since I was 15 years old.

 One of the best parts about snowboarding in Utah?
 How easy it is to get here.
-Salt Lake City International Airport is a major hub with flights arriving from all over the world.
-Within an hour of landing, you can be strapping on your snowboard and hitting the slopes at one of eleven world-class resorts near Salt Lake City.
+Salt Lake City International is the secret sauce.
+It is a major hub with flights arriving from all over the world.

 Utah’s resorts are also surprisingly close to great bars, restaurants, and après-ski hangouts.
 Whether you want a quick weekend trip or a full-on snowboarding vacation, no other destination offers this level of accessibility with such high-quality riding.